kay-af/AFRIDI-KAYAL-AnswersAi-iOS/README.md

 - For replicating the share functinality, `share_plus` package is used.

 - Animations are done using flutter's inbuilt features.
 No external libraries are used.

+- The demo video submitted shows a slight jank after loading the data in the details page.
+The reason for this is that the `styled_text` package used was parsing xml tags asynchronously.
+To counter this, I have updated the code with a very simple logic to parse **unmalformed xml** based text containing **only \<b\> tags** _(This logic does not cover cases with nested tags)_.
+This fixed the asynchronous loading of the text.